pfsense/docs/source/vpn/openvpn/authenticating-openvpn-users-with-radius-via-active-directory.rst

 Authenticating OpenVPN Users with RADIUS via Active Directory
 =============================================================

-This how-to will show how to set up OpenVPN on pfSense for Windows clients, using certificates with user authentication via RADIUS in Active Directory.
+This how-to article will show how to set up OpenVPN on pfSense® software for Windows clients, using certificates with user authentication via RADIUS in Active Directory.

 This how-to is intended for small businesses that want to roll out secure VPN connectivity for their users using free software.
 Due to the